This article covers the following topics and subtopics:

 Spotify for Artists is a way for you to take control of your artist page and see who’s listening!

 If you use CD Baby to upload your music to Spotify, you will get access to claim your Spotify profile using our Spotify for Artists tool on your dashboard under Tools & Promotions tab.
-Claiming your Spotify for artist profile page through CD Baby will enable you to become verified on Spotify and gets a blue verification checkmark.
+Claiming your Spotify for Artists profile page through CD Baby will enable you to become verified on Spotify and gets a blue verification checkmark.
 Getting verified on Spotify lets your fans know that your artist profile belongs to you.
 Click here to start the process.

 How long does it take?